-- 1. The frequency response function of the Wind-powered Generation Resource (WGR) is tested On-Line at a Load level that allows the WGRs to increase or decrease Load without reaching low operating limits or high operating limits.
-The recommended level is at or below 92% Base Load. - 2.
+- 1. The frequency response function of the Intermittent Renewable Resource (IRR) is tested On-Line at a Load level that allows the IRRs to increase or decrease Load without reaching low operating limits or high operating limits. - 2.
 The test is performed by adding a frequency offset signal that exceeds the Governor Dead-Band value to the measured frequency signal.
 This should create immediate step change in the measured frequency signal. - 3.
 The test starts at time t_0 when the frequency Dead-Band is exceeded. - 4.
-The MW Output signal should be recorded at least every two seconds. - 5.
+The MW output signal should be recorded at least every two seconds. - 5.
 The duration of the test is 100 seconds.
-After 100 seconds, the offset signal should be removed and the WGR should return to pretest power output. - 6.
+After 100 seconds, the offset signal should be removed and the IRR should return to pretest power output. - 6.
 The test should be conducted both with positive and negative frequency offsets. - 7.
 The test is considered successful after the signal becomes active if at least 70% of the calculated MW contribution is delivered within 16 seconds and the response is maintained for an additional 30 seconds. - 8.
-Droop shall be set not to exceed 5% with a maximum frequency Dead-Band of +/-0.036Hz. - 9 WGRs located behind one point of interconnection, metered by one ERCOT-Polled Settlement (EPS) Meter, and operated as an integrated Facility may combine WGRs for the purposes of this test.
+Droop shall be set not to exceed 5% with a maximum frequency Dead-Band of +/-0.036Hz. - 9.
+IRRs located behind one Point of Interconnection (POI), metered by one ERCOT-Polled Settlement (EPS) Meter, and operated as an integrated Facility may combine IRRs for the purposes of this test.